top of page

 • Lead at least two workshops per year

-• In-person and virtual options in suburban Cook County
+• In-person and virtual options across suburban Cook County

 Training